-Jordan Peterson Takes On the Tower of Babel
+Jordan Peterson Takes on the Tower of Babel

 Fourth, focusing on a utopian vision distracts us from significant improvements that are actually possible to achieve.
 Unlike establishing a utopia, we can actually become a better version of ourselves.
 For this reason, 12 Rules for Life focuses on taking personal responsibility for what we do in daily life.

-Finally, in Notes from the Underground, Dostoevsky imagines what would take place if we ever did create utopia.
+Finally, in Notes From the Underground, Dostoevsky imagines what would take place if we ever did create utopia.
 He thinks we would be dissatisfied and smash the utopia in order to enjoy the unexpected adventure of life.

 In every generation, we are tempted to idolize the intellect.
 In every generation, we are tempted to create a utopian heaven on earth.
-The Tower of Babel is therefore a story of everlasting relevance.
+The Tower of Babel is, therefore, a story of everlasting relevance.

-Christopher Kaczor is Professor of Philosophy at Loyola Marymount University and the author of The Seven Big Myths about the Catholic Church, The Seven Big Myths about Marriage, and Life Issues, Medical Choices, among other books.
+Christopher Kaczor is professor of philosophy at Loyola Marymount University and the author of

+The Seven Big Myths About the Catholic Church, The Seven Big Myths About Marriage,